mabou7agar/laravel-api-model-client/README.md

 ### Creating an API Model

-Create a model that extends `ApiModel` and use the `SyncWithApi` trait:
+Create a model that extends `ApiModel` (which includes all necessary traits automatically):

 ```php
 <?php